vpenades/CodeSugar/src/CodeSugar.Numerics.Sources/readme.md

 ## CodeSugar overview

-This is a collection of commonly used extension methods for `System.IO.Stream`, `System.IO.FileInfo` and `System.IO.DirectoryInfo`
+This is a collection of commonly used extension methods for `System.Numerics.Vectors`

 ## How it works